microsoft/iot-curriculum/labs/iot/environment-monitor/steps/set-up-pi.md

 Whilst the Pi is rebooting, VS Code will attempt to reconnect.
 It will reconnect when it can, and you many need to re-enter your password.

+### Pi 4/Pi 400 and above - Downgrade your Pi speed

+If you are using a Raspberry Pi 4 or 400 you will run into problems with the Grove Pi+.
+It's not fully compatible with the speed of the newer Pis.
+The good news is you can 'underclock' the Pi to reduce it's speed slightly making the Pi+ work.

+1. From the Visual Studio Code terminal connected to the Pi, run the following command to edit the boot configuration using the terminal based Nano editor:

+    ```sh
+    sudo nano /boot/config.txt
+    ```

+1. Look for a line containing `arm_freq=700`.
+The number may be higher than 700.

+1. This line is most likely commented out by starting with a `#`.
+Remove the `#`.

+1. Set the value to `600`

+1. The final line should be:

+    ```sh
+    arm_freq=600
+    ```

+1. Press `Ctrl+x` to exit Nano.
+When asked if you want to save press `Y`, then press `return` to overwrite the original file.

+1. Reboot the Pi using the following command:

+    ```sh
+    sudo reboot
+    ```

+Whilst the Pi is rebooting, VS Code will attempt to reconnect.
+It will reconnect when it can, and you many need to re-enter your password.

 ## Write the code

 ### Create a folder